 Internal and External Audit

-5.1 Discuss, with the Board of Auditors, the Internal Auditors, the CEO of the Fund, and the designated Representative of the Secretary-General for the investments of the assets of the Fund, the internal audit function responsibilities as defined in the Internal Audit Charter, normally once a year.
+5.1 Discuss, with the Board of Auditors, the Internal Auditors, the CEO of the Fund, and the designated Representative of the Secretary-General for the Office of Investment Management of the assets of the Fund, the internal audit function responsibilities as defined in the Internal Audit Charter, normally once a year.